Photo by Jody Kolodzey.

-Steve returned to the organized folk scene when invited to appear at a Sis Cunningham Tribute Concert in New York City in 1997.
-Since then he has played gigs all around the New York City metro area, including the Nuyorican Poets' Cafe, South Street Seaport, Sun Music Company, the Community Church of New York, CB's 313 Gallery, the Baggot Inn, the Bowery Poetry Club, the Yippie Museum Cafe, the Vox Pop Coffee House, Gizzi's Coffee House, El Puente, Congregation Kehillat Tikvah, Kingsborough Community College, the Gowanus Dredgers Canoe Club, the New York City Friends of Clearwater's Water Festival, the Frying Pan – Pier 66, the Good Coffee House at Brooklyn's Old Stone House, the Jalopy Theatre and School of Music, Cafe Marlene, the Sunnyside Singers Club, and the Peoples' Voice Cafe.
-In addition, Steve has been featured on the Songs of Freedom and the Horses Sing None of It cable television programs, has appeared in the Songs of the Spirit performance at the Clearwater Hudson River Festival, has performed at the New England Folk Festival and at the NOMAD Folk Festival, has appeared as one of Pete Seeger's accompanists on several occasions, and has led or co-led workshops for many folk music clubs and societies, including the New York Pinewoods Folk Music Club, the People's Music Network, the Philadelphia Folk Song Society, the Folklore Society of Greater Washington, the Borderline Folk Music Club, and the Richmond Folk Music Society.
-He also appeared at the Jacob's Ladder Folk Festival in Israel, and he has twice been a live studio guest on Celtic Music Radio FM95 in Glasgow, Scotland.
+Steve returned to the organized folk scene when invited to participate in a Sis Cunningham Tribute Concert in New York City in 1997.
+Since then he has played gigs at venues all around the New York City metro area, including the Nuyorican Poets' Cafe, South Street Seaport, Sun Music Company, the Community Church of New York, CB's 313 Gallery, the Baggot Inn, the Bowery Poetry Club, the Yippie Museum Cafe, the Vox Pop Coffee House, Gizzi's Coffee House, El Puente, Congregation Kehillat Tikvah, Kingsborough Community College, the Gowanus Dredgers Canoe Club, the New York City Friends of Clearwater's Water Festival, the Frying Pan – Pier 66, the Good Coffee House at Brooklyn's Old Stone House, the Jalopy Theatre and School of Music, Cafe Marlene, the Sunnyside Singers Club, and the Peoples' Voice Cafe.
+In addition, Steve has been featured on the Songs of Freedom and the Horses Sing None of It cable television programs, has performed in the Circle of Song at the Clearwater Hudson River Festival, has appeared at the New England Folk Festival and at the NOMAD Folk Festival, has been one of Pete Seeger's accompanists on several occasions, and has led or co-led workshops for many folk music clubs and societies, including the New York Pinewoods Folk Music Club, the People's Music Network, the Philadelphia Folk Song Society, the Folklore Society of Greater Washington, the Borderline Folk Music Club, and the Richmond Folk Music Society.
+He also performed at the Jacob's Ladder Folk Festival in Israel, and he has twice been a live studio guest on Celtic Music Radio FM95 in Glasgow, Scotland.

 Steve Suffet performing with Anabel Crespo at El Puente.